Last updated on February 17th, 2026 at 06:53 pm

-Known as the gateway to the Dalmatian islands, Split is home to one of Croatia’s most important UNESCO World Heritage Sites and is easily one of my favourite places to stay along the Adriatic coast, a destination I always find myself returning to!
+Known as the gateway to the Dalmatian islands, Split is home to one of Croatia’s most important UNESCO World Heritage Sites and beautiful Rivieras, for these reasons, I’ve stayed in this city more times than any other place in Croatia, and know the areas well!

-Split’s main attraction is, of course, the old town’s atmospheric Diocletian’s Palace – and it’s fantastic, one of the best places to stay in Split by far!
-I love the ambience here – think relaxed heritage mornings, but you also have the Riva and Marjan Hill for unbeatable sea views, long Dalmatian lunches and beautiful vistas!
+Split’s main attraction is, of course, the old town’s atmospheric Diocletian’s Palace – and it’s fantastic, without a doubt the best place to stay in Split!
+I love the charm of it all, but you also have the Riva and Marjan Hill for unbeatable sea views, long Dalmatian lunches and beautiful vistas!

-I’ve stopped in all three spots, and each offers some of the best accommodation in Split, from heritage-listed boutiques within the palace walls to luxury hotels with epic rooftops like Hotel Ambassador – I share my absolute top picks below!
+I’ve stopped in all three spots, and each offers some of the best accommodation in Split, from heritage-listed boutiques within the palace walls to top hotels with epic rooftops like stunning Hotel Ambassador – I share my absolute top picks below!

 Quick Picks: Best Hotels In Split Croatia!